Raindance Film Festival 2019

-What does it mean to you to be having Hilda at such a huge festival in London?
+What does it mean for you to be at the Raindance Film Festival?

-Can you tell me a little bit about Hilda, how did this film come about?
+Tell me a little bit about Milton, how did this film come about?

 What was the inspiration behind your screenplay?

-What was the most challenging part of bringing Hilda to life?
+What has been the most challenging part of making this film?